upt75/alexlalljee/README.md

 ## Welcome to My Data Analysis & Business Insights Repository!

-Hi, my names Alex Lalljee and I'm a Micrsoft Certified : Power BI Data Analyst Associate.
-Here you’ll discover a curated collection of Power BI projects and interactive dashboards that showcase my expertise in data visualization, business intelligence, and analytics.
+Hi, my names <b>Alex Lalljee</b> and I'm a Micrsoft Certified : Power BI Data Analyst Associate.
+Here you’ll discover a collection of Power BI projects and interactive dashboards that showcase my expertise in data visualization, business intelligence, and analytics.
 As a passionate data enthusiast, I thrive on transforming raw data into actionable insights.

 ## What You’ll Find:
 Data Visualization: Explore visually compelling reports and visualizations that bring data to life.
 From bar charts to heatmaps, I’ve harnessed the power of Power BI to create engaging displays.